 Table of Contents:

-Our program prepares students to fulfill the professional and technical skills required in today’s Dispatcher environment.
-This program facilitates the development of strong Telephone skills, Customer Service skills, Sales skills and English skills including writing and editing as well as operating office equipment: learning computer basics, using software for word processing, spreadsheets, and email as well as, self-management, and professionalism.
-Students completing these courses may pursue career opportunities in the Dispatching/Customer Service/Sales and Call Center fields.
+Our General Clerk program prepares students to fulfill the professional and technical skills required in today’s office.
+This program facilitates the development of skills including operating office equipment: using software for word processing, spreadsheets, databases, presentations and email as well as, self-management and administrative tasks.
+Graduates may opt for the position as a Receptionist, General Clerk or Office Assistant

 |Group Learning||80 Hours|

 |Managing Windows||60 Hours|